-Campus students enrolled in the SMTG Scholars Program will be required to maintain a cumulative GPA of 3.2 and earn a grade of "C" or better in all designated honors courses.
-Students who fail to maintain these academic standards may be placed on program probation for one semester.
+Campus students enrolled in the SMTG Honors Program will be required to maintain a cumulative GPA of 3.2 and earn a grade of "C" or better in all designated honors courses.
+They will also be required to attend monthly faith formation meetings, engage in community service, and participate in other program activities.
+Students who fail to meet these requirements of the program may be placed on program probation for one semester.
 If they fail to achieve the academic standards after a semester on probation, they may be dismissed from the SMTG program.

-Students who are admitted to the SMTG Scholars Program and who complete all the coursework and co-curricular requirements will be awarded a special designation on their transcript.
+Students who are admitted to the SMTG Honors Program and who complete all the coursework and co-curricular requirements will be awarded a special designation on their transcript.
 In addition, their graduation from the SMTG Scholars Program will be recognized in the printed Commencement program and by receiving blue honor cords to wear at the Commencement ceremony.
-Students who do not complete all the courses or co-curricular requirements will not receive a special designation on their transcript.
+Students who do not meet all of the requirements will lose these and other program benefits.